 The Department of Mathematics provides programs of the highest quality leading to bachelor's degrees in mathematics and secondary mathematics education and master’s degrees in secondary mathematics education.
 The department has a strong commitment to excellence in teaching and offers a wide range of courses in pure and applied mathematics, statistics and mathematics education.

 We focus on preparing our students for careers or graduate study in mathematical fields, including secondary mathematics teaching, pure mathematics, applied mathematics, statistics and actuarial science.
 We also serve the broader university community by providing a full range of introductory through advanced mathematics courses supporting students at all levels and with all majors.

-- Elementary and Special Education Majors are required to PASS the Math 104 Basic Skills Test before they will be permitted to register for Math 104 or Math 105.
+- Elementary and Special Education Majors are required to PASS the Math 104 Basic Skills Assessment before they will be permitted to register for Math 104 or Math 105.
 (This applies to transfer students, too!)